-This selects the types of labels attached to atoms, ribbons and CFD's.
+This selects the types of labels attached to atoms and other molecule attributes.

-Configure Labels
+Labels

-Atom labels may be selected from among the following: Labels, a unique element/number combination that may be changed from the Atom Properties dialog (accessible from Properties under the Display menu; Chapter 21), Element, Mass Number, R/S (chirality), Mulliken Charge, Electrostatic Charge, Natural Charge, Strand: Res\Label (polypeptides and polynucleotides), and Exposed Area (of an atom in a space-filling model) and Chem Shift.
+Atom labels may be selected from among the following: Labels, a unique element/number combination that may be changed from the Atom Properties dialog (accessible from Properties under the Display menu; Chapter 22), Element, Mass Number, Mulliken Charge, Electrostatic Charge, Natural Charge, Strand: Res\ Label (polypeptides and polynucleotides), and Exposed Area (of an atom in a space-filling model), Chem Shift, Expt Chem Shift and Calc-Expt Chem Shift.
 Selection of Custom leads to a text box into which a formula defining an atomic label may be entered.
-Details are provided in Formulas under the Display menu (Chapter 21).
-In addition, Bond Labels, Point Labels, Plane Labels, Constraint Labels, Residue Labels, Reaction Labels and/or CFD Labels may be provided.
-Default settings (for a new molecule) are made in the Molecule Preferences dialog (Preferences under the Options menu; Chapter 23).
+Details are provided in Formulas under the Display menu (Chapter 22).
+In addition, Hydrogen Labels, Bond Labels, Point Labels, Plane Labels, Constraint Labels, Residue Labels, Reaction Labels and/or CFD Labels may be provided.
+Default settings (for a new molecule) are made in the Molecule tab (Preferences under the Options menu; Chapter 24).

-Configure Objects
+Objects

-Clicking on the Objects tab leads to the Configure Objects dialog.
+Clicking on the Objects tab leads to the Configure Objects dialog: